PrincessPi3/betterhiddencrypto/README.md

 # betterhiddencrypto
-(better) Silly lil script for using [Argon2id](https://en.wikipedia.org/wiki/Argon2), [secure-delete  (srm)](https://github.com/BlackArch/secure-delete), AES265-GCM and 7zip to redundantly and securely open and close an encrypted and compressed directory (7z) and shred (srm) any lingering data immediately following checks.
+(better) Silly lil script for using [Argon2id](https://en.wikipedia.org/wiki/Argon2), [secure-delete  (srm)](https://github.com/BlackArch/secure-delete), [AES265-GCM](https://medium.com/@pravallikayakkala123/understanding-aes-encryption-and-aes-gcm-mode-an-in-depth-exploration-using-java-e03be85a3faa), [7-Zip](https://www.7-zip.org/7z.html), and the secure-delete suite to redundantly and securely open and close an encrypted and compressed directory (7z) and shred (srm) any lingering data immediately following checks.

 ## Textwall about the frickin thing
 Encryption MY way!